Merck/CEEDesigns.jl/docs/src/tutorials/SimpleStatic.md

 using POMDPs, POMDPTools, MCTS
 ````

-This tutorial presents a synthetic example of using CEED to optimize static experimental design.
 We consider a situation where there are 3 experiments, and we draw a value of their "loss function"
 or "entropy" from the uniform distribution on the unit interval for each.